-- Photography is to be kept to a minimum, with no full-page photographs.
+- Photographs should not be commissioned for annual reports.
+Existing, approved images may be reproduced in full colour on the cover of an annual reports, but 'internal page photographs' are not necessary.
 Photographs on internal pages of the report should be in black and white. - Photographs of senior management are not necessary; photographs of relevant Ministers and Secretary/CEO/organisation heads may be included but are not necessary.